Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

 Structure
 -----------

-The global_ocean diagnostic follows a class structure and consists of the files:
+The ocean3d diagnostic follows a class structure and consists of the files:

 * `global_ocean.py`: a python file which contains functions that are called and used in the global_ocean class;
 * `notebooks/global_ocean.ipynb`: an ipython notebook which has the example of how to use the package;
-* `README.md` : a readme file which contains some tecnical information on how to install the global_ocean diagnostic and its environment.
+* `README.md` : a readme file which contains some tecnical information on how to install the ocean3d diagnostic and its environment.

 Input variables example
 ------------------------